financeit/purgatory/README.markdown

     purgatory = item.purgatories.last
     purgatory.approve!(current_user)

-The following are the attributes of a purgatory:
+The following are some attributes of a purgatory:

     purgatory.soul # The ActiveRecord model instance whose changes are in purgatory purgatory.requester # The user who created the purgatory